 It could be argued that using text messages is an invasion of privacy.
 However, that has not stopped the growing use of text messages as evidence in court.
 Texts will likely be used as evidence if it can be demonstrated that they have a valid bearing on a family law matter.
 Text messages between you and the other party are generally considered to be admissible.
 It must be proven in court that the phone numbers receiving or sending the texts belonged to you or the other party.
 This can typically be easily done.

 Text messages to you from others may not be admissible, however, because they may fall under the category of “hearsay.”
 Also, some texts may not be considered.
 For example, texts regarding infidelity may not be relevant in no-fault divorces where marital misconduct is not being considered.

 In some cases, fake text messages can be created and used by others to create false evidence.
 That is why text messages have to be authenticated in some way.
 If you believe you have been subjected to phony texts through fake social media or fake text accounts, you should alert your attorney.

 Turn to Hunt Law Firm, PLLC for Help

-Feel free to reach out to us at (832) 781-0320 to arrange for a consultation with one our family lawyers serving Katy, Cypress, and Greater Houston.
+Feel free to reach out to us online or at (832) 781-0320 to arrange for a consultation with one our lawyers serving Katy, Cypress, and Greater Houston.